-Further evidence for is provided by the CAMs, which show little consistent trend for areas of interest between patients and do not indicate a similar conclusion to that reached by prior studies [29] [9] [28].
-Their tendency to focus on irrelevant areas such as the jaw and surrounding black regions suggests that the CNN was unable to form accurate generalisations, while the leave-one-out validation method would have meant that even if a single functioning model was produced it would only provide a single result.
+Further evidence for is provided by the CAMs on the next two pages, which show little consistent trend for areas of interest between patients and do not conclusively prove any of the hypothesises proposed by prior studies [29] [9] [28].
+Of the nineteen class activation maps produced, eleven appear to show some focus on the medullary kinking at the craniocervical junction, lending credence to that as a potential cause but this may be influenced by the development of syrinxes within the same region causing the CNN to inadvertently consider symptoms of Syringomyelia rather than the desired Chiari-Like Malformation.
+The other CAM’s tendency to focus on irrelevant areas such as the jaw and surrounding black regions suggests that the CNN was unable to form accurate generalisations, while the leave-one-out validation method would have meant that even if a single functioning model was produced it would only provide a single result.
 As such, a larger and more even dataset which can be validated without a leave-one-out method may produce more accurate and useful results.